Ethical Investing: How You Can and Why You Should

 In 2021, one of the UK’s largest insurance companies, Aviva, achieved independent Ethical Accreditation from The Good Shopping Guide.
 A crucial reason for this is their commitment to corporate responsibility and ethical investments, including the incorporation of environmental, social, and governance factors into their decision-making and risk assessment.
 In the same year, Aviva was the first major insurance company worldwide to target Net Zero carbon by 2040 – the most demanding target of any major insurance company in the world.

 The roots of ethical investment can be traced to the religious movements of the nineteenth century, such as the Quakers and Methodists, whose concerns included issues such as temperance and fair employment conditions.
-At the beginning of the 1900s, the Methodist Church began investing in the stock market, consciously avoiding companies involved in alcohol and gambling.

 How do I begin?